DefinitelyTyped/DefinitelyTyped/README.md

 #### I want to update a package to a new major version

-First, please create a new subfolder with the current version e.g. `v2`, and copy existing files to it.
+Before making your change, please create a new subfolder with the current version e.g. `v2`, and copy existing files to it.
 You will need to:

 1. Update the relative paths in `tsconfig.json` as well as `tslint.json`.
 2. Add path mapping rules to ensure that tests are running against the intended version.

-For example [bluebird v2 `tsconfig.json`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/bluebird/v2/tsconfig.json) looks like:
+For example [history v2 `tsconfig.json`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/history/v2/tsconfig.json) looks like:

 ```json
 {